 A Virtue Necessary to Follow Christ

 To follow Christ, we must cultivate the virtue of humility.
-For Our Lord, humbled Himself and gives us admonishes us to follow His example.
+For Our Lord, humbled Himself and admonished us to follow His example.
 Fr.
 Cajetan Mary da Bergamo’s, Humility of Heart, advises souls on this queen of virtues and how to increase this necessary virtue within our souls.

 There is a humility necessary for the imitation of Christ, “Who humbled Himself, becoming obedient unto death.”
 (Phil.
 2:8).
 There may sometimes be an excuse of impotence or inadvertence in not obeying those whom God has set over you, but to refuse to obey is always an act of inexcusable pride.
 As St. Bernard says: “To be unwilling to obey is the proud effort of the will.”